Caudalie: Ecological Commitments

-Since 2012, Caudalie has been a member of the "1% for the Planet" network and thus contributes 1% of its worldwide turnover to organisations committed to protecting the environment.
+Since 2012, Caudalie has been a member of the "1% for the Planet" network and thus contributes 1% of its worldwide turnover to organizations committed to protecting the environment.

-Caudalie also supports various associations such as the WWF, Surfrider, Nordesta, Pur Projet, NFF, Coeur de Foret and is committed to planting 8 million trees by 2021.
+Caudalie also supports various associations such as the WWF, Surfrider, Nordesta, Pur Project, NFF, Coeur de Floret and is committed to planting 8 million trees by 2021.

 Products

 Caudalie offers products for face, body and hair.
-The brand favours natural, active ingredients that respect the environment while harnessing the benefits of the grapevine and grapes.
+The brand typically uses natural, active ingredients while using the nutrients of grapevines and grapes.

 Distribution

 Caudalie's products are sold in over 27 countries worldwide: